Great Information

 Access to tools like analytical dashboards allows you to easily view HR and payroll reporting in one place.
 That way you can quickly identify trends, anticipate future needs, and make more informed business decisions.

-Here are a five ways you can use big data to impact payroll and HR decisions:
+Here are five ways you can use big data to impact payroll and HR decisions:

 Leverage tools like total compensation reports, which communicate the entire value of an employee’s compensation package.
 This includes items like wages, health insurance, bonuses, and retirement matching.
 Provide your staff with an easy-to-read statement that shows them the total value of their compensation beyond the paycheck.
 With a better understanding of employee satisfaction, you can make more informed decisions about what benefits to offer.
 This type of insight will allow you to be more strategic about employee retention.